Viking Saga censorship incident: Response

 In October 2022, Ava Tse, news editor of the Latin School of Chicago's Forum argued that the Viking Saga's shutdown "probably does not violate the students' First Amendment rights".
 She did however note a trend towards increasing censorship of student newspapers, with The Forum and the University of Chicago Laboratory High School's Midway being unusual among independent high school papers in central Chicago in that neither is subject to administration censorship.
 Tse pointed to the Francis W. Parker School's Parker Weekly as having "been subjected to an administrative approval process since the spring of 2019".
 Tse also said that as these three were all independent schools, their papers may enjoy fewer constitutional protections than papers at public schools.

-In November 2022, The Grand Island Independent reported that – according to Northwest teacher Kirsten Gilliland – the school administration had agreed to let the paper continue publication, in an on-line format and under the supervision of a different faculty member.
+In November 2022, The Grand Island Independent reported that – according to Northwest teacher Kirsten Gilliland – the school administration had agreed to let the paper continue publication, in an online format and under the supervision of a different faculty member.
 Gilliland was the paper's previous adviser.
 In February 2023, The Independent reported that English teacher Alex Hull had taken over teaching the journalism class and was the new adviser to the paper, but the Viking Saga had not yet resumed publication.